CEO and Founder of Kruze Consulting

 You’ll want to create a Financial Model just before your Series A, which is when large investors really start to demand a well articulated plan.
 Occasionally, an investor may request a financial model in a Seed Round.
 But whether or not an investor demands a financial model, you should build one to establish your own goals.
 You’re much more likely to achieve your milestones if you take the time to benchmark your progress on a monthly or quarterly basis.

-While you may be able to start with a template, keep in mind that your business is unique, and therefore your model should be as well.
+It is likely that you can start with a template - we have a number offree financial model templates available.
 Here are some common points that you’ll want to include in your financial model:

 **3 Statement Model. **Include a Profit & Loss Statement, Balance Sheet, and Statement of Cash Flows.
 Each should balance and tie back to each other (this gets tricky).